NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/P/Pillow Shield.md

 * * *

 **Effect** The shield creates an area of vigilance.
-It casts [[Spells/Alarm|Alarm]] centered on itself; you decide whether it creates a mental alarm or an audible alarm.
+It casts [[Alarm|Alarm]] centered on itself; you decide whether it creates a mental alarm or an audible alarm.
 The alarm goes off at the end of the spell's duration or when triggered as normal, whichever comes first.

 *Source: Pathfinder Lost Omens: The Grand Bazaar* *OGL*